SammyK/LaravelFacebookSdk/README.md

 ### Login From App Canvas

-> **TokenMismatchException:** By default your canvas app will throw a `TokenMismatchException` when you try to view it in Facebook.
+> **TokenMismatchException:** Default Laravel installations will throw a `TokenMismatchException` when you try to view your app in Facebook.
 [See how to fix this issue](#getting-a-tokenmismatchexception-with-canvas-apps).

 If your app lives within the context of a Facebook app canvas, you can obtain an access token from the signed request that is `POST`'ed to your app on the first page load.